Learn more about the Daily Health Check, UB’s COVID-19 screening tool for faculty, staff, students and visitors.

 Please retake the Daily Health Check as soon as you are able and provide the correct answers.
 Your most recent attestation will overwrite your prior submission.
 Student Health and Human Resources receive real-time notifications for those who indicate a health risk, so you may receive a follow-up email.
 In your reply, indicate that you retook the attestation to reflect correct responses.

 In order to correct personal information for text notifications, you must unsubscribe within the chatbot on your cell phone and register again with the correct information, as follows:

 In October 2020, the Daily Health Check was updated to include text message notifications and expanded personalization options.
 As part of this update, the tool now requires first and last name, email address, 8-digit person number, UBITName, 10-digit mobile phone number and year of birth.

 No matter how users complete their Daily Health Check, their individual information is always kept confidential and secure in accordance with all applicable data privacy laws.
 Data will only be used for the purposes of screening, tracking and contact tracing, if needed, to preserve the health and safety of the UB community.
 Only a small group of campus leaders have access to the data for these limited purposes, and personally identifiable information is not transferred to other individuals outside this group.
 Summary data may be reported but will not include any individual personal identifiers.

-Students seeking additional information about compliance should visit the Compliance Questions page from Student Life.
+Students seeking additional information about compliance should visit the Public Health Behavior Expectations page from Student Life.

 Per New York State Department of Health guidance, employees are required to complete the Daily Health Check (according to their individual obligation) and adhere to all other aspects of the Health and Safety Guidelines.